pollev/shell_command_executor_lib/README.md

 Usage
 ----------------------------------
 To use this library simply make a subclass of the abstract "Command" class.
 This will force you to overwrite 2 methods that implement your custom command.
+The abstract Command superclass provides convenient methods for analyzing the result of the process.

-After creating the command object you can execute it using:
+**After creating the command object you can execute it using:**

     CommandExecutor exec = CommandExecutor.getCommandExecutor();
     Command customCommand = new YourCommand();
     exec.executeCommand(customCommand);

-A very simple example custom Command class:
+**A very simple example custom Command class:**

     public class ExampleCommand extends Command{